ant-design/ant-design/components/modal/index.en-US.md

 ## When to use

-When requiring users to interact with application, but without jumping to a new page to interrupt the user's workflow, you can use `Modal` to create a new floating layer over the currtent page for user getting feedback or information purposes.
+When requiring users to interact with application, but without jumping to a new page to interrupt the user's workflow, you can use `Modal` to create a new floating layer over the current page for user getting feedback or information purposes.
-Additionaly, if you need show a simple confirmation dialog, you can use `ant.Modal.confirm()`, and so on.
+Additionally, if you need show a simple confirmation dialog, you can use `ant.Modal.confirm()`, and so on.